tivole/tivole.github.io/_posts/2022-02-03-tello-trajectory-real-time.markdown

     time.sleep(0.01)
 ```

-Tello drone has a built-in TOF sensor, the data of which can be used as a height coordinate, that is, z:
+Tello drone has a built-in TOF sensor, the data of which can be used as a height coordinate, that is, $$z$$:

 ```python
 pos_z = drone.get_distance_tof()